 You should always add alternative text to your videos (and images).
 It appears in place of the video (or image) when it doesn’t load.
 Write a simple sentence describing what the video is.

 You can adjust the play button’s shape and color to fit your email template’s overall design.
 There are also many more customization options you can tweak, for example, width, padding, and alignment.
 You can also hide the video on mobile devices so that only desktop users can see it.

 And voila!
 The video is embedded into your email.

 You can now send the newsletter and let your contact list enjoy the amazing video email you’ve just created.
 You’ll see the engagement rates going up in no time!

 For businesses, freelancers, and consultants, the best way to send videos via email is to embed a YouTube video in an email creator.
-You can easily do this with the email marketing company GetResponse –– get your free account and give it a try!
+You can easily do this with the email marketing company GetResponse – get your free account and give it a try!

 This also helps drive traffic to your YouTube page.
-However, for everyday video sending to a few contacts, the simplest way to send the video is using a cloud service like Google Drive or DropBox.
+However, for everyday videos that you send to a few contacts, the simplest way to send the video is using a cloud service like Google Drive or DropBox.